kenkoooo/AtCoderProblems/README.md

 yarn
 ```

-## Start the web application on your local
+## Start the web application on your local machine

 ```bash
 yarn start